Getting Started¶

 Now you are all set to create models and run simulations with Vivarium Core!

-Run Simulations¶
+Run Simulations

-Some Terminology: Processes and Composites¶
+Some Terminology: Processes and Composites

 We break our cell models into processes.
 Each process models part of the cell’s function.
 For example, you might have processes for metabolism, transcription, and translation.
 We can combine these processes into composites that model a system with all the functionality modeled by the included processes.
 For example, we could compose transcription and translation to create a fuller gene expression model.

-Running Experiments¶
+Running Experiments

 Running experiments is as easy as executing their files.
-For example,
+For example, this repository comes with an example experiment in vivarium-template/template/experiments/glucose_phosphorylation.py.
+Try running it like this:

 $ python template/experiments/glucose_phosphorylation.py

-you should see a file
+In out/experiments/glucose_phosphorylation you should see a file simulation.png that looks like this:

-Run Tests¶
+Run Tests

 We strongly encourage you to write tests for your code.
-It will make
+It will make development much easier for you.
+The template repository comes with some tests already.
+To run them, just execute pytest.